KarboniteKream/unklogger/README.md

 ```

 ### Extensions
-Extensions are functions returned by unklogger, which you can chain after the first call.
+Extensions are functions returned by `unklogger`, which you can chain after the first call.

 ```javascript
 unklogger.addExtension("send", (context, url) => {